It can be annoying to have a frozen Firestick, especially when you’re streaming your favorite show.

 Ironically enough, this is done for efficiency, but the cached data takes up valuable room on a limited storage device, so the next step is to clear it.

-When the application is selected, the menu will ask if you want to force it to stop, uninstall it, clear data, or clear the cache.
+- When you select the application, the menu will ask if you want to force it to stop, uninstall it, clear data, or clear the cache.
 Choose the Clear Cache option.

 If you want to uninstall it, you could do that here too.
 You will need to select Uninstall again upon receiving a confirmation prompt.